d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 by biological neural networks, the idea of neurons that either fire or do not fire (biological neurons do not partially fire) seemed appealing.
-Let's take a closer look at the function to see why picking it might be problematic vis-a-vis vanishing gradients.
+Let us take a closer look at the function to see why picking it might be problematic vis-a-vis vanishing gradients.